 |

-The Internet can be a wonderful
+The Internet can

-and instructional technology.
-There is information from
+treatments and instructional technology.
+There is information

-special interest groups and advocates for various methodologies.
+from special interest groups and advocates for various methodologies.

 The information can range from wonderfully informative to